tardigrada07/html5-js-fractal/readme.md

 ## Usage

 - Launch the viewer as described above.
-- Interact with the canvas to explore the fractal (zoom/pan and other interactions depend on the current UI and implementation).
+- Use the dropdown to switch between fractals and drag-select on the canvas to zoom into a region.
 - For customization:
-    - Open `FractalRenderer.js` to adjust defaults such as iteration limits, zoom scales, and color palettes.
+    - Adjust defaults (e.g., iterations, colors) in the corresponding files under `js/` for each fractal.
-    - Update `FractalCanvasStyles.css` to tweak layout and appearance.
+    - Update styles or tokens in `css/` to tweak layout and appearance.

 ## Performance Tips